 at the Chapel

-Join us this Sunday, September 21, for worship.
-Pastor Rebecca Dolch will preach Lessons from the Burning Bush.
+Join us this Sunday, October 5, for worship.
+Pastor Rebecca Dolch will preach the sermon What Are We Missing?
 Download the bulletin here.

 The Reverend Rebecca Dolch